This is intended as an exercise to help you understand roughly what you’ll need to plan for as you build out a localization program in three phases.

 Extrapolating from here we can work out roughly what the long term budget for a localization program will be (I am just tracking direct translation costs here).

 A typical company that aspires to operate globally will eventually end up in 10 to 20 languages.
-That is enough to reach the majority of markets that matter to them.
-That works out to between $200,000 to $4,000,000 depending on the volume of content and number of languages targeted.
+That is usually enough to reach the majority of markets that matter to them.
+That works out to a total spend of between $200,000 to $4,000,000 (10-20 languages x $20,000-$200,000 per language) depending on the volume of content and number of languages targeted.
 Most companies will scale this up over several years, and will focus on low hanging fruit first (e.g. regions where they already have traction).

 Technology Spend